What Is An Intervention?

-- Friends, family and loved ones included in the intervention are the only ones involved in meetings before the intervention.
-The intervention is kept a secret from the sufferer.
+- Friends, family and loved ones included in the intervention are the only ones involved in meetings before the it.
+It is kept a secret from the sufferer.

-- In order to increase success and effectiveness, the intervention can only take place once.
+- In order to increase success and effectiveness, it can only take place once.

-- A specially trained interventionist leads the intervention in a safe and controlled setting.
+- A specially trained interventionist leads it in a safe and controlled setting.

-- Everyday life must continue for the intervention group once the intervention has been completed.
+- Everyday life must continue for the group once it has been completed.

-- During the intervention, consequences are given to the sufferer by the intervention group should the addict choose not to accept rehabilitation.
+- During the process, consequences are given to the sufferer by the group should the addict choose not to accept rehabilitation.
 These penalties must be carried out if treatment is turned down.

 - Johnson Method – The Johnson Method was developed by Dr. Vernon Johnson in the 1960s.
 Dr. Johnson’s method has seven different elements which include: